inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 If you've customized any of these vocabularies for your instance, you will need to merge changes from the [source files in invenio-rdm-records](https://github.com/inveniosoftware/invenio-rdm-records/tree/master/invenio_rdm_records/fixtures/data/vocabularies) into the custom vocabulary files in your instance before running the `add-to-fixture` command.

-## Update your configuration or infrastructure — necessity depends on your instance
+## Update your configuration or infrastructure

+*Required for upgrade*: Assess on a case by case basis.
+Typically optional.

-This last section highlights the changes to your configuration or infrastrcuture that you should assess.
-It's the last series of tweaks you want to assess and apply or not to your environment.
+This last section highlights the changes to your configuration or infrastructure that you should assess.
+Determine if each applies to your instance, and perform the appropriate changes.

 ### invenio-cli run --host ... --port ...

-When running `invenio-cli run` with `--host`/`--port` passed on the command line or host/port defined in `.invenio.private`, it used to be that those values would override `SITE_UI_URL` and `SITE_API_URL`.
+When running `invenio-cli run` (in development) with `--host`/`--port` passed on the command line or host/port defined in `.invenio.private`, it used to be that those values would override `SITE_UI_URL` and `SITE_API_URL`.
 This is no longer the case in order to allow for listening on a host/port (defined by passed host and port) different than the host/port used to generate the URLs.
-This is a common situation when listening on 0.0.0.0 and using the exact IP or fully qualified domain name for URL generation.
-As such you need to provide the appropriate `SITE_UI_URL` and `SITE_API_URL` values for your environment which typically means:
+This is a common situation when listening on 0.0.0.0, but using the fully qualified domain name for URL generation.
+As such, you need to provide the appropriate `SITE_UI_URL` and `SITE_API_URL` values for your environment which typically means:

 ```diff
 -SITE_UI_URL = "https://127.0.0.1"